Hmmmmm, are you wondering just what type of therapy I mean? Physical? Emotional? Mental?

 Dogs keep us focused on a daily routine and can be a powerful secret to productivity.
 On those days you dread getting started, you will always honor the commitment to get going and take care of your dog.
 After the morning “outdoor business” and feeding are completed, the walk begins.
 It stimulates both your and the dog’s metabolic rate to ramp up.
 Simply participating in this normal rhythm of life will give you energy, meaning and purpose to start your busy day.

-If you can return home during the day for a quick time-out to play and visit your dog, it provides a break from the grind.
+If you can return home during the day for a quick time-out to play and visit your dog.
+That provides a break from the grind.
 At the day’s end, regardless of what has happened, your dog’s greeting is always exuberant and helps you feel that life is still safe, just as you left it in the morning.
 It provides emotional well-being for both of you.

 Dogs also play a role in improving our physical and mental health.